Symmetries of $\mathfrak{gl}_N$-foams: Topological preliminaries

 \begin{dfn} A foam in a surface $\surface\times[0,1]$ is \emph{basic} if it is a trace of isotopy or if it is equal to $\web\times[0,1]$ outside a cylinder $B\times[0,1]$, and where it is given inside by one of the local models given in Figure~\ref{fig:basic-foam}.
+The \emph{non-trivial part} of a basic foam $F$ is the empty set if $F$ is the trace of an isotopy and is the part of the foam where the local model appears otherwise.

 A foam in $\surface \times [0,1]$ is \emph{in good position} if it is a composition of basic foams.
 A foam in $\surface \times [0,1]$ is \emph{\spherical} if it is isotopic to a foam in good position for which the saddle model is not used.